Skip to main content

 Undergraduate researchers will:

-- Provide a foundation in solving numerical differential equations
+• Provide a foundation in solving numerical differential equations

-- Explore various interpolation functions and their applications
+• Explore various interpolation functions and their applications

-- Explore Shock Tubes and Euler’s Equation plus other hyperbolic systems
+• Explore Shock Tubes and Euler’s Equation plus other hyperbolic systems

-- Develop computer code to solve a Shock Tube problem
+• Develop computer code to solve a Shock Tube problem

-- Discuss Sod’s test cases and other test cases
+• Discuss Sod’s test cases and other test cases

-- Develop a novel interpolation function scheme to solve a given shock tube problem
+• Develop a novel interpolation function scheme to solve a given shock tube problem

 Mentors:

-Henry Foust – Assistant Professor, Department of Computer Science and Engineering Technology
+• Henry Foust – Assistant Professor, Department of Computer Science and Engineering Technology

-Understanding Chemical spills of Hazardous Chemicals
+Detection and Simulation of Chemical spills of Hazardous Chemicals using AI technology

-Chemical spills are a common problem that industries face.
+Chemical spills are a common problems that industries face.
 Due to strategic location, Houston and its nearby cities are facing this challenge more than ever due to growing energy demands.
 Through this research, we want to explore different parameters of spreading of chemicals during spills by using computer simulations.
-We aim to explore hydrogen sulfide (H2S) chemical spill which is a major problem in Houston as well as cities which deals with petroleum.
+In particular, we aim to explore hydrogen sulfide (H2S) chemical spill which is a major problem in Houston as well as cities which deals with petroleums.
+The research will provide a deeper understanding of the chemical spills to the REU students as they will go through the learning of computer simulation.
+The research findings may help mitigation techniques and environmental parameters of dealing with chemical spills.

 Prerequisites: